bkjaya2020/water-scheduling-paddy-novnc-dosbox-lotus123/README.md

 noVNC  from : Joel Martin (github@martintribe.org).  https://novnc.com/info.html

-The above softrware have been used to create in this  docker image , with pre-installed  Lotus123 & Water Scheduling Software for Paddy on DOSBox
+The above software have been used to create in this  docker image , with pre-installed  Lotus123 & Water Scheduling Software for Paddy on DOSBox